 When Hudson Technologies rolled out a new quality management software system last year, we expected the investment to help us improve the way we organize and track our quality, continuous improvement and training related information.
 What we didn’t expect was how helpful customers would find it, too.

 Our customers run the gamut ranging from high-volume, publicly traded, multinational companies competing in highly regulated industries, to low-volume entrepreneurial start-ups and owner-operators.

 Some customers bring in a team of auditors to examine our processes and procedures with a fine tooth comb.
-For others, providing proof that we successfully maintain our ISO certifications is reassurance enough that we can meet their supplier requirements.
+For others, providing proof that we successfully maintain our quality standards is reassurance enough that we can meet their supplier requirements.